adql/fakeworld/README.md

 # FakeWorld #

-_FakeWorld_ is a full-stack implementation of the [RealWorld](https://github.com/gothinkster/realworld) demo Medium.com clone, but with a twist: the "front-end" is instead a _TUI_ mock-up!
+_FakeWorld_ is a _wip_ full-stack implementation of the [RealWorld](https://github.com/gothinkster/realworld) demo Medium.com
+clone, but with a twist: the "front-end" is instead a _TUI_ mock-up!

-Here it is running on RealWorld's demo API:
+Here it is running on _RealWorld_'s demo API:

 ![FakeWorld animated screenshot](https://user-images.githubusercontent.com/6893125/217037860-b4ba632e-4878-49c0-836c-86ed91a1a185.gif)

+It shows the main page and an article (the problem with newlines showing as `\n` is on the demo API's side).
+[See below](#status) for development status information.

 ### Why? ###